ReScience/rescience.github.io/03-edit.md

   * Upload this zip file to [Zenodo](https://zenodo.org/deposit/?c=rescience).
     You will have to fill several fields:
     - Name of the journal is ReScience
-    - Don't forget to add the editor (you) in the field (see add author)
+    - Under "Communities" add "ReScience journal"
-    - Editor has no affiliation displayed
+    - Under "Contributors" add yourself with role "Editor".
     - Don't forget keywords

   * Add the `04-Published` label onto th PR